 - 4-6 King Size Kit Kat Candy bars

-- Twizzlers Pull & Peel licorish for the handles of the basket.
+- Twizzlers Pull & Peel licorice for the handles of the basket.

-After you have cooked your cake and allowed it to cool completely.
-Then you need to ensure that the top of the cake is flat.
-Simply slice off to achieve the flat surface.
-Frost just the top of the one layer.
+Take one cake and put on a Wilton 10-Inch Cake Circle.
+You need to ensure that the top of the cake is flat.
+Simply slice off the top evently to achieve the flat surface.
+Frost just the top of the first layer.
 Then very gently place the 2nd cake on top of the first.

 But if I wasn’t going to be covering up the frosting with candy decorations, I definitely would have used something different than white.
 It’s too easy to see the cake crumbs through the white cream cheese frosting.

-Finally, you want to prepare some colored coconut.
-I wanted grass color, so I went with green.
+Now we need to color our Coconut.
+It really it quite simple once you know how to do it.
+I wanted grass color.
 But you can use any color you want.
 Just add some coconut to a ziplock bag.
 Add in a few drops of food coloring.

 Easter Kit Kat Cake Decorating

-Now we are ready to start the fun part.
+Now we are at the final step.
 The decorating of our Easter Kit Kat cake!
 Call in the troops!
 This is the part the kids love the best!
 Let them help you place the Easter candy on the cake!

-Yeah, my neighbors may love me at first, but I am a huge hindrance to anyones weight loss goals when I start baking.
-I have to share.
+Yeah, my neighbors may love me at first, but I am a huge hindrance to anyone’s weight loss goals when I start baking.
+I just have to share!
 Ha-ha!
-But the teenaged boys in those homes truly love us as neighbors.
+But the teenaged boys in those homes truly love us as neighbors!